Gonzalo Bergessio

-Gonzalo Rubén Bergessio ([ɡonˈsalo ruˈβem beɾˈɣesjo]; born 20 July 1984) is an Argentine professional footballer who plays as a striker for Club Atlético Platense.
+Gonzalo Rubén Bergessio ([ɡonˈsalo ruˈβem beɾˈɣesjo]; born 20 July 1984) is an Argentine professional footballer who plays as a striker.

 Club career

 Early career

-Born in Córdoba, Córdoba Province, Bergessio started his career in the lower leagues with Club Atlético Platense.
+Born in Córdoba, Bergessio started his career in the lower leagues with Club Atlético Platense.
 In 2005, he was signed by Instituto Atlético Central Córdoba of the Primera División, but at the end of the 2005–06 season Instituto were relegated, and the player was sold to Racing Club de Avellaneda.

 Bergessio contributed six goals in the Apertura 2006 and, in the following year's Clausura, continued to score on a regular basis.
 His fast pace earned him a big following at the Estadio Juan Domingo Perón, and he became a fan favourite after scoring the game winner against Boca Juniors, adding another against Club Atlético River Plate.

 Benfica, return to Argentina

 On 26 June 2007, Bergessio signed a five-year deal with Primeira Liga club S.L.
 Benfica for a reported €2.5 million fee, as an unknown party remained eligible to 50% of the future transfer fee the Portuguese received.
 He only appeared in three league matches during his spell, one more than his opportunities in the UEFA Champions League, and, in January of the following year he returned to his country.

 In January 2008, Bergessio joined San Lorenzo de Almagro.
-On 8 May, he was involved in the Copa Libertadores tie against River where, after his team had two players sent off and were 0–2 down, he scored twice to give it an improbable aggregate win.
+On 8 May, he was involved in the Copa Libertadores tie against River where, after his team had two players sent off and were 2–0 down, he scored twice to give it an improbable aggregate win.